Britax B-Free Combo Review

 This stroller has a one-handed fold that includes an unlock button and pulling a handle to fold.
 The stroller auto-locks, self-stands, and has a carry strap making it a quick and easy fold on the go.

 The B-Free brakes are simple single action brakes that are very easy to operate and are press to release which makes them pain-free for sandaled feet.
 The brake pedal is small and close to the wheel, but it is easy to use.

-The storage bin (above left) feels large, but the access is small in the back and the front.
-The maximum weight it can hold is 10 bs, but we were able to fit our large diaper bag inside.
+The storage bin (above left) feels substantial, but the access is small in the back and the front.
+The maximum weight it can hold is 10 bs, but we fit our large diaper bag inside.
 This stroller also has a zippered pocket on the back of the canopy (above right) for smaller items like keys, cell phones, and wallets.

 The canopy on the B-Free can work in conjunction with the infant car seat, making it one of the few that does.
 It is a large sunshade that works well and doesn't hinder installing the car seat.

 Ease of Setup

 The B-Free has a straightforward setup with a time of 6:45 minutes and a score of 8 of 10.
 The manual is good, but it may be confusing to parents who aren't familiar with stroller assembly, and we think they could have been clearer.

 The B-Free is somewhat nicer than most Britax strollers, but it has a higher price too.
 This stroller earned a 7 of 10 for quality thanks to thicker seat padding, nicer wheels, and a design with a more polished finished look.
 The wheels are foam filled rubber with ball bearing hubs that move smoothly.
 The material is durable, and the connections are tight with a more solid feel than other Britax options we've tested.

 — Juliet Spurrier, MD and Wendy Schmitz